 Instead, it is about engaging with your target audience on a long-term basis, so that, when the time is right, they might then become your customers.
 The timing is in their hands, not yours.

 Each phase of the engagement funnel concerns itself with the quality and depth of engagement via social media.
-The key is that you should be good at picking up signals from others and listening to them first of all, to gauge what it is they are interested in, or are concerned about.
+The key is that you should be good at picking up signals from others and listening to them, first of all, to gauge what it is they are interested in or concerned about.
 What problems can you solve for them?

 However, there is also an element of getting yourself noticed and attracting others to you.
 The best way to do this is with content.